orchidsoftware/orchid.software/source/en/docs/javascript.md

 The basis of the platform in terms of styles is [Bootstrap](http://getbootstrap.com/), and the browser executes the code [Stimulus](https://stimulusjs.org/), you do not need to use them.

-Let's build a basic example that displays the text entered in the field for this:
+Let's build a basic example that displays the text entered the field for this:

 In `resources/js`, create the following structure: